-For some delivery modes, including software products, systems integra- tion and turnkey systems, there is a significant volume of intra-industry sales.
-For example, systems integrators purchase software and subcon- tract the services of other professional services vendors.
+For some delivery modes, including software products, systems integration and turnkey systems, there is a significant volume of intra-industry sales.
+For example, systems integrators purchase software and subcontract the services of other professional services vendors.
 And turnkey vendors incorporate purchased software into the systems which they sell to end users.
 To account for such intra-industry transactions, INPUT uses other conversion ratios to derive the estimate of end-user expenditures.
 The following table summarizes the net effect of the various ratios used by INPUT to convert vendor revenues to end-user expenditure (market size) figures for each delivery mode:

-Delivery Mode Multiplier
+Delivery Mode Vendor Revenue Multiplier

-Application Software Products 1.18

 Systems Software Products 1.10

 Systems Operations 1.00

 Systems Integration 0.99

 Professional Services 0.99

 Network Services 0.99

 Processing Services 0.99

 Turnkey Systems 0.95

+D - 5 - 5

+D

-Sector Definitions and 1.
-Industry Sector Definitions (Vertical Markets) Delivery Mode Reporting INPUT has structured the information services market into 16 generic industry sectors, such as process manufacturing, insurance, transportation, etc. The definitions of these sectors are based on the 1987 revision of the Standard Industrial Classification (SIC) Code system.
-The specific industry sectors are detailed in the attached table.
+Sector Definitions and Delivery Mode 1.
+Industry Sector Definitions (Vertic cal Markets)

+Reporting INPUT has structured the information services market into 16 generic industry sectors, such as process manufacturing, insurance, transporta- tion, etc. The definitions of these sectors are based on the 1987 revision of the Standard Industrial Classification (SIC) Code system.
+The spe- cific industries (and their SIC Codes) included under these generic industry sectors are detailed in the attached table.

 2. Cross-Industry Sector Definitions (Horizontal Markets)

 In addition to these vertical industry sectors, INPUT has also identified seven cross-industry or horizontal market sectors.
 These sectors or markets involve multi-industry applications such as human resource systems, accounting systems, etc. In order to be included in an industry sector, the service or product delivered must be specific to that sector only.
-If a service or product is used in more than one industry markets are: is counted as cross-industry.
+If a service or product is used in more than one industry sector, it is counted as cross-industry.
 The seven cross-industry markets are:

-- Human Resource Systems - · Education and Training
+• Human Resource Systems

+• Education and Training